 - Decision-making creates a sense of responsibility.
 The choice of cereal, the shirt or blouse to wear, the socks, the shoes, the flavor of toothpaste, the book or puzzle to use, the colors to use-these seem like simple choices.
-However, some children never get to make such decisions.
-When you give a child the opportunity to make choices, it creates in the child a sense of selfworth and responsibility. - 2.
+However, some children never get to make them.
+When you give a child the opportunity to make choices, it creates in the child a sense of self-worth and responsibility. - 2.
 Decision-making creates a sense of independence.
-As children develop, they quickly reach the "me do it" stage.
+As children develop, they quickly reach the "Me do it" stage.
 I can use that glue bottle.
 I can use that paint.
 I want to tape the picture in place.
 I want to pour the milk.
 I want to pass the cookies.
 I want to choose my clothes.
 I want to choose my music or TV program.
-Being able to make such healthy decisions leads to an independent spirit.
-Sometimes, a parent or teacher might need to curtail options that would harm or injure them.
-In most cases, children need to have the opportunity to try new things and

-- use their emerging skills.
+This is healthy and leads to an independent spirit.
+Sometimes, you may need to curtail this independent spirit if children want to do something that would harm or injure them.
+In most cases, children need to have the opportunity to try new things and use their emerging skills.
 Make a game out of duties you want the child to do, such as putting away supplies or toys.
 Children are more likely to choose an option that is fun. - 3.
 Decision-making creates a sense of confidence.
-Children who have always depended on others for everything will find it difficult to make decisions when away from home or school.
-Other people may easily sway these children to make the wrong decision.
+Children who have always depended on others to make decisions will find it difficult to make decisions when away from home or school.
+Other people may sway these children to make the wrong decision.
 Affirm children who make right choices and build their confidence for making future decisions.